melsobky/carnd_T1_P3_BC/writeup_report.md

 ![recovering](images/reovering.gif)

-To augment the data set, I also flipped images and angles thinking that this would help reduce the -ve angle bias For example, here is an image that has then been flipped:
+To augment the data set, I also flipped images and angles thinking that this would help to generalize the model For example, here is an image that has then been flipped:

 ![original](images/center_2017_10_23_23_12_39_517.jpg)
 ![flipped](images/center_2017_10_23_23_12_39_517_flipped.jpg)